ruhoh/ruhoh.com/docs/2/views.md

 title:
 description:

-icon : icon-list-alt
+icon : icon-columns
 ---

+# What is the View?

+The View is the programming layer that connects the content layer to the presentation layer.

+The View holds the majority of the actual programming logic that queries and manipulates your content in order to serve it to the presentation layer.
+The View uses a **_templating language_** to provide this programming interface.

+We call it a templating language because the templates (presentation layer) need a way to interface with your application's programming logic in order to access and manipulate all the content and data you've made.

 # Why Mustache

-Ruhoh uses [Mustache](http://mustache.github.com/) as its primary Templating system.
+Ruhoh uses [Mustache](http://mustache.github.com/) as its primary Templating language.

 In Mustache you _cannot_ embed code logic in your views.
 This is the opposite of erb, haml, or any such system that dynamically processes embedded-code in views.

 With views free of code-logic, the API footprint becomes manageable and most importantly, portable: